 Featuring in several programmes and events throughout the residency, we aim to challenge the idea that dementia and memory are always interconnected, provide a platform for the unique and diverse experiences of people living with dementias, and explore the power of music to help us connect, communicate and experience life in the moment.

-Created Out of Mind researchers will discuss never before shared findings and discoveries from experiments measuring the impact of music for people living with dementias, and several new musical pieces inspired by our work will be performed for the very first time.
+Created Out of Mind researchers will discuss some initial findings and discoveries from experiments measuring the impact of music for people living with dementias, and several new musical pieces inspired by our work will be performed for the very first time.

 We are very excited for this wonderful opportunity to work with Wellcome and BBC 3 to help realise our vision of exploring, challenging and shaping perceptions of dementias and the arts.